Social Work (SOWK)

 SOWK 7365 Clinical Practice in Addiction (3)

-This is a class designed to give the student clinical practice in conceptualizing, assessing and treating addictions and substance abuse and misuse in a relational context.
-Clinical Practice in Addiction and Substance Abuse is a 3-credit elective course designed to build upon the prerequisite course, SOWK 7370 or SOWK 7345.
-This clinical course has a focus on the importance of connection and family in healing from addiction and substance abuse.
-The relationship between trauma and addiction will be discussed.
-The course is organized in five modules: (1) The brain and attachment in healing, (2) Clinical assessment of addictions and substance misuse/abuse, (3) Treatment planning and implementation, (4) The ecosystem of the substance abuse and addiction health care delivery system and healing, (5) Work with specific populations.
-In the course, students will learn the importance of connection and relationships in healing.
-We will study the ecosystem of the addiction and substance abuse care delivery system.
-Treatment modalities and transitions will be mastered.
-Exams will build on one another throughout the five modules of the course.
-Throughout the five modules, the student will conceptualize a client and his/her family relational ecosystem.
-The student will complete a comprehensive assessment and treatment plan (with interventions) for each stage of recovery.
-Prerequisite(s): SOWK 7320.
+This elective course is meticulously designed to provide students with clinical practice in the conceptualization, assessment, and treatment of addictions and substance abuse within a relational context.
+This clinical course places a significant emphasis on the interplay between connection, family, and the recovery process from addiction and substance abuse.
+The relationship between trauma and addiction are discussed and incorporated in assessment and treatment.
+The course addresses key aspects, including (1) the brain, the body, interpersonal neurobiology and attachment in healing, (2) Clinical assessment of addictions and substance misuse/abuse, (3) Treatment planning and implementation, (4) The ecosystem of the substance abuse and addiction health care delivery system and healing, and (5) Work with specific populations.
+Within the course, students will explore the critical role of connection and relationships in the healing process, delve into the ecosystem of addiction and substance abuse care delivery, and master treatment modalities and transitions.
+Throughout this comprehensive study, students will engage in conceptualizing a client and their family's relational ecosystem.
+A central component involves completing a thorough assessment and treatment plan, including interventions, for each stage of the recovery process.

 Prerequisite(s): SOWK 7320.